 Personal loans are easy-to-get, quick, convenient and flexible.
 So, it is of no wonder that personal loan is one of the most popular financial products in the country.
-In spite of its popularity, most Indians feel the need of risk aversion and more often than not, they want to go for personal loan pre-closure whenever their finances allow it.
+In spite of its popularity, most Indians feel the need of risk aversion and more often than not, they want to go for loan pre-closure whenever their finances allow it.

 What does personal loan pre-payment mean?

-Pre-payment or early repayment is a payment you make towards your personal loan repayment before the completion of your loan tenure.
+Pre-payment or early repayment is a payment you make towards your loan repayment before the completion of your loan tenure.

 When should you consider pre-closing your personal loan?

-The best time to pre-close your personal loan is in the initial stages of the loan tenure.
+The best time to pre-close your loan is in the initial stages of the loan tenure.
 If pre-payment is done relatively early into the loan tenure, you tend to save a lot of money on the interest.

 Personal Loan Pre-Payment Possibilities

-There are two ways of making pre-payments: paying off the personal loan completely or paying it by part.
+There are two ways of making pre-payments: paying off the loan completely or paying it by part.
 Banks cannot stop you from making pre-payments, however, they can charge you a penalty for it.
-Most of the banks levy pre-closure charges for a personal loan ranging from 1-4% of the outstanding amount.
+Most of the banks levy pre-closure charges for a personal loan ranging from 1-4% of the outstanding loan amount.